profclems/go-dotenv/README.md

 ```

 All the above examples use the global DotEnv instance.
-You can instantiate a new .env instance:
+You can instantiate a new Dotenv instance:

 ```go
 cfg := dotenv.Init() // This will create a Dotenv instance using .env from the current dir